arnavgautam/TreeHacks2015/HOLs/HOL-ConnectingApplicationsVNet/HOL.md

 <a name="Overview"></a>
 ## Overview ##

-In this lab, you will create a virtual machine with SQL Server installed using Windows Azure Management Portal.
+In this lab, you will create a virtual machine with SQL Server installed using Microsoft Azure Management Portal.
 Then you will modify and deploy a sample Web application to a new Cloud Service.
 By the end, you will communicate the Cloud Service and the SQL Server virtual machine through a Virtual Network.

 <a name="Objectives"></a>
 ### Objectives ###